 Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

 On June 28, 2018, California enacted the California Consumer Privacy Act of 2018, Cal.
 Civ.
 Code §§ 1798.100 et seq.
-(CPA).
+(CCPA).
 Effective January 1, 2020, California residents will have unprecedented data privacy rights, which may be adopted by other states.
-The CPA was moved quickly to stave off a potentially more restrictive privacy law that could have appeared on California ballots this November.
+The CCPA was moved quickly to stave off a potentially more restrictive privacy law that could have appeared on California ballots this November.

-Subject to various exclusions and exemptions, the CPA generally applies to any “business” that handles “personal information.”
-The CPA defines “business” as a for-profit legal entity doing business in California that collects personal information regarding California residents, and that satisfies one or more of the following thresholds:
+Subject to various exclusions and exemptions, the CCPA generally applies to any “business” that handles “personal information.”
+The CCPA defines “business” as a for-profit legal entity doing business in California that collects personal information regarding California residents, and that satisfies one or more of the following thresholds:

 - Annual gross revenues in excess of $25,000,000;